mYashavanth/mYashavanth/README.md

 - 📫 Reach me on **yashavantham143@gmail.com**

-📘 **Education:**
-- PES University Bangalore - Bachelors degree in Electronics and Communications.
+- 📘 I pursued my bachelor's degree in Electronics and Communications from PES University Bangalore.

 - 💬 ask me about anything, I would be happy to help